-Knowledge of: One-way between group analysis of variance, multiple comparisons, orthogonal versus non-orthogonal designs, two-way between group analysis of variance, main and interaction effects, confounding problems, analysis of covariance, multiple regression analysis, one-way within groups analysis of variance, univariate versus multivariate analysis models, two-way within group analysis of variance, split plot analysis.
+- to explain the logic and aspects of analysis of variance and correlational research and regression analysis (incl. one-way between group analysis of variance, multiple comparisons, orthogonal versus non-orthogonal designs, two-way between group analysis of variance, main and interaction effects, confounding problems, analysis of covariance, multiple regression analysis, one-way within groups analysis of variance, univariate versus multivariate analysis models, two-way within group analysis of variance, split plot analysis); - to apply the methods to analyse of variance on a dataset and interpret the results; - to perform a multiple regression analysis on a dataset and interpret the results.